sachinsu/sachinsu.github.io/work_journal/software.md

             - analyze  the incoming  and  outgoing  dependencies  (coupling)  between  components  to  determine what  the  resulting  service  dependency  graph  might  look  like  after  breaking  up  the monolithic application.
 This is not individual class dependencies within a component(i i.e. across namespace).
 A component dependency is formed when a class from one component (namespace) interacts with a class from another component (namespace).
 A monolithic application with too many component dependencies is not feasible to break apart. component  coupling  is  one  of  the  most  significant factors in determining the overall success (and feasibility) of a monolithic migration effort.
 Both afferent (incoming) and efferent (Outgoing) coupling should summed up.

             - One metric that could be used is calculating  the  total  number  of  statements  within  a given  component  (the  sum  of  statements  within  all  source  files  contained  within  a namespace  or  directory).
-                -  A  statement  is  a  single  complete  action  performed  in  thesource  code,  usually  terminated  by  a  special  character  (such  as  a  semicolon  in  lan‐guages such as Java, C, C++, C#, Go, and JavaScript.
+                -  A  statement  is  a  single  complete  action  performed  in  the source  code,  usually  terminated  by  a  special  character  (such  as  a  semicolon  in  languages such as Java, C, C++, C#, Go, and JavaScript.
 Having  a  relatively  consistent  component  size  within  an  application  is  important.Generally speaking, the size of components in an application should fall between one to two standard deviations from the average (or mean) component size.
             - Additional factors for Service Scoping
+                - Aspects to identify service boundaries
+                  - Business functionality groups - Mimicking existing business communication hierarchy
+                  - Transactional Boundaries - Check for transactional boundaries adhered to by Business
+                  - Deployment goals - Partition on the basis of,
+                    - Release frequency
+                    - Operational Characteristics (e.g. Scalability)
                 - Service scope and function - Is the service doing too many unrelated things?
                 - Code volatility - Are changes isolated to only one part of the service?
                 - Scalability and throughput - Do parts of the service need to scale differently?